blamson/fire-emblem-app/markdown_files/true_hit_explanation_pt2.md

 ### The Inequality

-You might correct me on my last point there and say "well, why is the probability in the tool giving 0% chance for 0 if it's just really small"?
+You might say "well, why is the probability in the tool giving 0% chance for 0 if it's just really small"?
+Shouldnt $1/10000$ still be possible in game?
+Not quite.

 Remember earlier when we added the four rows together for $P(X<4)$?
 This is essentially an inequality we'd see with the 2RN system as well.
 So not only do we combine two random variables, the combination of the two rolls must also be *lower* than the displayed hit.